 How is grape/raisin poisoning diagnosed?

-Unfortunately, the symptoms of grape or raisin poisoning are non-specific and are similar to kidney failure from many other causes.
-Your veterinarian will base a presumptive diagnosis of this poisoning on a history of eating grapes, raisins, currants, or the presence of pieces of grapes or raisins in the dog's vomit.
+Unfortunately, the symptoms of grape or raisin poisoning are non-specific and early signs are similar to a variety of things including simple dietary indiscretion (eating foods that should not be eaten).
+More severe signs are similar to kidney failure from other causes.
+Your veterinarian will base a diagnosis of this poisoning on a history of eating grapes, raisins, currants, or the presence of pieces of grapes or raisins in the dog's vomit.

 How is this poisoning treated?

 The goal of treatment is to block absorption of the toxins and prevent or minimize damage to the kidneys.